Big polynomial rings with imperfect coefficient fields: The polynomiality theorem

 \begin{theorem} Let $R$ be a graded ring with $R_0$ a field of characteristic~$p$.
 Then $R$ is a polynomial ring if and only if it admits an $F$-factorization with an admissible set of Hasse derivations. \end{theorem}

 The rest of this section is devoted to the proof of the theorem.
 From Examples~\ref{ex:pfac} and~\ref{ex:hasse}, we see that a polynomial ring admits an $F$-factorization with an admissible set of Hasse derivations.
 We must prove the converse.
-For the rest of this section, we fix the ring $R$, an $F$-factorization $(\phi, \sigma)$ on $R$, and an admissible set $\cD$ of Hasse derivations on $R$.
-We put $\bk=R_0$ and write $R_+$ for the homogeneous maximal ideal of $R$.
+We will do this via a series of reductions and induction arguments.
+Below we give two statements $\sA_\cE$ and $\sI$; their connections to the main theorem are as follows: